rabbitmq/rabbitmq-objc-client/README.md

 A RabbitMQ client, largely influenced by [Bunny](https://github.com/ruby-amqp/bunny).

-Test-driven from Swift and implemented in Objective-C, to cover both Objective-C and Swift codebases before the ecosystem converts to 95+% Swift.
+Test-driven from Swift and implemented in Objective-C.

+## Supported iOS and macOS Versions

+This library currently targets iOS 10+ and macOS 10.11+.

 ## Installation with [Carthage](https://github.com/Carthage/Carthage)